laravel/docs/upgrade.md

 #### Failed Recipients

 It is no longer possible to retrieve a list of failed recipients after sending a message.
-Instead, an exception will be thrown if a message fails to send.
+Instead, a `Symfony\Component\Mailer\Exception\TransportExceptionInterface` exception will be thrown if a message fails to send.
+Instead of relying on retrieving invalid email addresses after sending a message, we recommend that you validate email addresses before sending the message instead.

 ### Packages